-Donghua, the Chinese equivalent of Japanese anime, is less mainstream but no less remarkable than its Japanese counterparts.
+Donghua, the Chinese equivalent of Japanese anime, are less mainstream but no less remarkable than their Japanese counterparts.
 In fact, there are many films and series that are so wondrous that it’s a pity to pass them by, especially since they can often be accessed for free via YouTube and various Chinese video-sharing websites.

 Now, the main issue may be subs and the quality thereof.
 Many of the freely accessible donghua feature fan subs, which are sometimes not stellar, but since we’re talking about a from-fans-to-fans service that’s free for all to enjoy — let’s not look the gift horse in the mouth.

 Of course, some donghua are commercial — they can be accessed via paid streaming services (subscription- or fee-based) here and there online.
 Many donghua can be rented on Amazon Video, Google Play Movies, YouTube, Vudu, Microsoft Store, Apple iTunes, or Redbox online.